careful with online course images

 Some assets like the hero image on your course cover are critical and you don’t want to be forced to change it or be limited by free license requirements.
 In some cases, you also don’t want to use a commonly available picture for your premium course materials.

 It’s usually ok if your post image has been seen before, like a picture of a frustrated student used by many teachers.
-In fact, most students won’t realize that you sourced your images from stock companies.
+Most students won’t realize that you sourced your images from stock companies.

-But if you really want to aim and pay for original high-quality content, then you should probably license stock photos or make your own content.
+But if you want to aim and pay for original high-quality content, then you should probably license stock photos or make your content.

 As a course developer, you will have to decide which assets require photos that cost more with higher benefits vs costing less with average benefits.